 Salmonella Food Poisoning Outbreak

 TSR injury Law represents victims of the salmonella food poisoning outbreak which occurred at Great Moon Buffet located on Robert Street in St. Paul.
 This outbreak occurred in late June 2018 and sickened numerous persons.
 If you or a loved one were a victim of this food poisoning outbreak or any other outbreak, it is TSR Time!
-Call us today at 612-TSR-TIME.
+Call a Bloomington personal injury lawyer at our firm today at (612) TSR-TIME.

 What is Salmonella?